hypertrace/pythonagent/README.md

 2.) `python setup.py develop`

 3.) `python -m pytest tests/hypertrace`

+### Generating Protobuf

+If you need to upgrade the agent-config submodule, & therefor need to re-generate the python protobuf files, you should use the provided `proto.sh` script.

+Example:

+`./proto.sh <OS>`(osx, linux, win32 or win64) - this ensures that the python protobuf files are built on a consistent version of protoc

 ### Releases

 In order to create a new release, you can run `make release VERSION=<version-number>` and this will change the version in the code appropriately and push the tags.